Español

 have become a worldwide phenomenon ages ago !!

-the children this evergreen, attractive tree was a haven from sun
+aspects.
+For the children this evergreen, attractive tree was a

-and rain - they spent hours in its cooling shade, plucked the sweet
+haven from sun and rain - they spent hours in its cooling shade,

 For the women, the neem was the mainstay of the